 But look past that and you see the story of a broken man, abandoned by all levels of a society he risked his life to protect.
 It all comes to head when he’s literally driven out of town by Sheriff Teasle.
 Is some food and rest too much to ask for a decorated veteran?
 Seemingly so.

-Rambo, Teasle, and Trautman form a terrifically solid core to the film.
-Stallone gives an amazing performance; his final reel breakdown, explaining that out there he operated millions of dollars of equipment but here he can’t even hold down a job, is despicably sad.
-Teasle is a complete asshole, his need for order and his arrogance underpinned by a shred of doubt in his actions.
+Rambo, Teasle, and Trautman (Rambo’s former Commander) form a terrific triumvirate.
+Stallone gives a career best performance, breaking down in despicably sad fashion as explains how ‘out there’ he operated millions of dollars of equipment but here he can’t even hold down a job.
+Teasle is a complete asshole, his need for order and his arrogance underpinned by the tiniest slither of doubt.
 But Trautman is my favourite.
 He gets all the lines – “A good supply of body bags” – plus he’s the inspiration for Roy Campbell of Metal Gear Solid fame.
 He’s come to get his boy, and it isn’t always clear how that’s going to play out.

 The quality of First Blood feels ignored; smothered in the blood let by its sequels.
 But this is a strong movie, full of great performances, with a powerful message.

 In one scene Rambo tells a guy to ‘go home’.
-It’s not too much to ask.
+You know he’s trying to do the same.
+Is that too much to ask?